What is solar panel efficiency?

-These centers are equipped to test hundreds of cells and modules each month.
+These centers are testing hundreds of cells and modules each month.
+As a result, we get the latest updates regarding efficiency.
 Along with that, they consult with hundreds of entities on PV measurements and solar simulation each year.
 Among these centers, NREL’s photovoltaic (PV) device performance services include high-precision performance testing, certification, and calibration of PV cells and modules, governed by rigorous global standards and decades of experience and expertise.

 Top Brands Panel Efficiency